usdot-its-jpo-data-portal/sandbox/README.md

 wydot/BSM/2017-08-03T17:49:07+00:00/41.3N_-105.6E/wydot-filtered-bsm-1501782546127.json

-Where in this example the actual file is titled 'wydot-filtered-bsm-1501782546127.json'.
+Where in this example the actual BSM file is titled 'wydot-filtered-bsm-1501782546127.json'.

 #### Downloading from the S3 Bucket